-Call us on to start planning your holiday to Segera Retreat or take a look at our itineraries to Laikipia and Northern Kenya
+Call us on to start planning your holiday to Segera Retreat or take a look at our itineraries to Kenya

 Segera Retreat is in the heart of the Laikipia Plateau on an important migratory corridor within the Ewaso ecosystem and offers fantastic biodiversity.
 A unique oasis which boasts spectacular views of the surrounding savannah and even greater luxury.

-Segera Retreat is the new Wilderness Safari's property set in a wildlife sanctuary on the Laikipia Plateau.
+Segera Retreat is the heart of a wildlife sanctuary on the Laikipia Plateau.
 It is situated in the wooded savannah and grasslands of the Laikipia at an altitude of 1,700 – 1,800 meters, immediately north of the equator.
 Home to a vast array of animal, bird and plant life, Segera Retreats provides an important corridor for the migration of elephant and other wide ranging species.

 However, as the name suggests the property is also a place to relax and unwind; there is a gym here, wellness centre and a theatre.
 There is also the largest private collection of contemporary African art in the world.

 Segera’s central location and expansive 20,000 hectares at the very heart of Laikipia ensures that it is essential to effective wildlife and habitat management for the Ewaso ecosystem as a whole, forming part of a vital migratory corridor and providing a permanent home to many endangered species.